Frequently Asked Questions (FAQ)

 What is the 3% Tribal Tax on Water?
 The Swinomish Indian Tribal Community Ordinance No. 126 imposes a Utility Business Activity Tax of 3% on our water utility system.
 The funds we collect from our homeowners are used to pay the utility tax to the tribe.

-What does the Supplemental Future Rent represent?
-After the Shelter Bay Company (which owns the Master Lease) collects sublease fees of $410,732 and a Marina allocation of $135,800 a short fall of $811,468 will need to be made up for the Company to make its annual Leasehold Fee of $1,358,000 to the Tribe.
+What does the Supplemental Rent Assessment represent?
+This assessment is billed to members with subleases.
+After the Shelter Bay Company (which owns the Master Lease) collects the annual sublease fees of $527,026 and a Marina allocation of $204,400, the short fall of $1,312,574 is billed to sub-lessees in order for the Company to make its July 1, 2014 Leasehold rent of $2,044,000 to the Tribe.
 The short fall will be funded from this Community-approved Supplemental Rent assessment, the amount of which varies per lot and is allocated to subleased lots only.
-The assessment also includes an additional $8.00/lot/month to cover lease legal and administrative costs, and is allocated to subleased lots only.
+The assessment also includes an additional $2.00/lot/month to cover lease legal and administrative costs.
 The detailed assessment roll, by lot, is available for review in the office.